 There are assortments of alkalinity increaser products.
 But it is always advisable to buy alkalinity increaser products that are made from sodium bicarbonate.
 The reason is simple; sodium bicarbonate is the primary substance that aid in boosting water pH.

-If you are looking out for products that can increase the alkalinity of your hot tub, then you can try products like SpaBoss Alka-Rise, Alka-Plus, and Leisure Time Alkalinity Increaser:
+If you are looking for products that can increase the alkalinity of your hot tub, then you can try products like SpaBoss Alka-Rise, Alka-Plus, and Leisure Time Alkalinity Increaser:

 This is a product created by CAPO Industries.
 It’s one product that can increase or boost the alkalinity levels in your hot tub.
 It is cost-effective.
 The major ingredient of this product is sodium bicarbonate which is 100% effective.